awsdocs/amazon-kendra-developer-guide/doc_source/deploying-search-experience-no-code.md

 1. You open the Amazon Kendra Experience Builder to design and tune your search page\.
 You can share your endpoint URL of your search experience with others who you assign own\-edit access rights or view\-search access rights\.

-You call the [CreateExperience](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateExperience.html) operation to create and configure your search experience\.
+You call the [CreateExperience](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateExperience.html) API to create and configure your search experience\.
 If you use the console, you select your index and then select and **Experiences** in navigation menu to configure your experience\.

 ## Design and tune your search experience<a name="design-tune-search-experience"></a>